 Each module takes approximately 2 hours to complete.
-Each module has written material, a video and quizzes attached.
+Each module has written material, videos and quizzes attached.

 These modules must be completed 2 weeks prior to the on-site training.

-- Application of the Hui Process and Meihana Model to O&G Practice
+- team-based learning activities to orientate learners to the Hui Process and Meihana Model

-- Application of the Hui Process and Meihana Model within clinical exams
+- simulated patient sessions to practice application of Hui Process and Meihana Model to clinical practice

 Attendance and engagement in all sessions is required.

 Assessment modules provide an opportunity for learners to demonstrate their ability to utilise the Hui Process and Meihana Model in clinical practice.

 Complete a case assignment involving a virtual patient case that allows the learner to demonstrate how they apply the Hui Process / Meihana Model (2 hours).